junichi11/netbeans-php-cs-fixer-plugin/README.md

 ## NOTE

-- Run on save feature may not work somethimes.
+- Run on save feature may not work sometimes.
 Now after 1 second, the command is run.
 But I don't have another idea at the moment, sorry.

 ## License